dx2102/oool-chat/README.md

 - Concise, single-file code
 - Easy to customize with LLMs or check for safety
 - Design:
-  - Consistent layout and color
+  - Consistent layout and color (tailwind)
   - Readable, high-contrast text

 ---